 We May Not Always Think Of Our Abuser’s Behavior As Online Stalking, But It Probably Is

 As soon as our online information is scooped up in order to be used against us, there is a stalking issue there.
-And ‘used against you I mean that this information can be used to induce guilt, or to remind us we are still on their radar (if we thought we were free of them for good because we’ve gone No Contact) .
+And by ‘used against you I mean that this information can be used to induce guilt, or to remind us we are still on their radar (if we thought we were free of them for good because we’ve gone No Contact) .

 “I think the very word stalking implies that you’re not supposed to like it.